emmajanedrews/base-template/_posts/2017-01-21-will-housing-affordability-be-a-challenge-in-2017.md

 ![](/uploads/versions/gresh-1-16---x----320-175x---.jpg)

 Some industry experts are saying that the housing market may be heading for a slowdown in 2017 based on rising home prices and a jump in mortgage interest rates.
-One of the data points they use is the&nbsp;*[Housing Affordability Index](http://economistsoutlook.blogs.realtor.org/2017/01/13/november-2016-housing-affordability-index/)*, as reported by the&nbsp;*National Association of Realtors (NAR).*
+One of the data points they use is the *[Housing Affordability Index](http://economistsoutlook.blogs.realtor.org/2017/01/13/november-2016-housing-affordability-index/)*, as reported by the *National Association of Realtors (NAR).*

 Here is how NAR defines the index: